smontanari/smocker/README.md

 });
 ```

-When using the *canjs* backend adapter you must express *url templates* using the curly braces syntax, as documented in the [CanJS fixture APIs](http://canjs.com/docs/can.fixture.html), e.g.:
+When using the *canjs* backend adapter we must express *url templates* using the curly braces syntax, as documented in the [CanJS fixture APIs](http://canjs.com/docs/can.fixture.html), e.g.:

 ```javascript
 this.put('/user/{userId}/todos/{todoId}').respondWith(function(url, data, headers, userId, todoId) {